34 Comments

 3. Iranian society overthrows the regime and replaces it with a government congenial to U.S. and Israeli interests.

 No one in the administration with real power seems to have seriously considered what would happen if the regime did not promptly collapse, or how it would respond when faced with an existential threat.
-Closing the Strait of Hormuz was the obvious response, yet they apparently did not treat it as a realistic possibility.
+Closing the Strait of Hormuz was the obvious response from iran and yet the administration did not treat it as a realistic possibility.

 Everyone, including the Iranians, understands what happens to the global economy if the strait is not reopened within weeks.
 That is why Iran is attacking its neighbors’ energy infrastructure.
 So what is Trump supposed to do now: launch a massive ground invasion of a country with 100 million people, continue aimless aerial bombing, or pull a TACO?
 These are not 11-dimensional chess masters.
 They seem to think war is a video game where you win by killing the final boss.
 But the boss is dead, the game did not end, and now they are spinning their wheels, looking for an exit while trying to save face.